 After nearly twenty-six years Martin retired.
 He was presented with an award for his “Dedication to the Cause of Law Enforcement” by the US Attorney’s Office in Austin and he was nominated for the FBI’s Director’s Award.
 In 2002, Martin received the Law Enforcement Circle of Excellence Award from the Central Texas 100 Club and in June 2002 received the “Service Above Self Award” for the Austin Rotary Clubs.

-Since retiring in October 2001, Martin launched a Sage Investigations, LLC a Private Investigation firm where he investigate various cases including forensic accounting, income tax defense, litigation support, corporate investigations and anything related to following money, including fraud and embezzlement and Ponzi schemes.
+Since retiring in October 2001, Martin launched Sage Investigations, LLC a Private Investigation firm where he investigates various cases including forensic accounting, income tax defense, litigation support, corporate investigations, and anything related to following money, including fraud and embezzlement and Ponzi schemes.
 In 2002, Martin joined the Texas Association of Licensed Investigators (TALI), and later in 2006 TALI awarded Martin a Meritorious Service Award for Investigative Excellence.
-In 2007 Martin tested and received the Texas Certified Investigator (TCI) designation from TALI.
+In 2007 Martin tested and received the Texas Board Certified Investigator (TBCI) designation from TALI.

 Edmond Martin has been seen in television programs such as City Confidential, Vanished, American Justice, A&E, BBC, the documentary Good Riddance, and Murder by the Book all concerning his investigation of the disappearance of Atheist Leader Madalyn Murray O’Hair and her family.
 He is also prominent in the books “UnGodly The Woman Who Ended School Prayer in America” by Ted Dracos and “America’s Most Hated Woman” by Ann Seaman concerning Madalyn Murray O’Hair.